NixOS/nixpkgs/doc/languages-frameworks/dart.section.md

   pname = "firmware-updater";
   version = "unstable-2023-04-30";

-  # To build for the Web, use the flutterHostPlatform argument.
+  # To build for the Web, use the targetFlutterPlatform argument.
-  # flutterHostPlatform = "web";
+  # targetFlutterPlatform = "web";

   src = fetchFromGitHub {
     owner = "canonical";